riclolsen/json-scada/src/mqtt-sparkplug/README.md

 * To publish tags as regular MQTT topics, configure the _publishTopicRoot_ property.
 * To publish tags as a Sparkplug B device, configure the _groupId_, _edgeNodeId_ and _deviceId_ properties.

 ## Configuring Tags for Update by Sparkplug B Metrics

-The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the Sparkplug addressing parameters GroupId/EdgeNodeId/DeviceId/MetricName published by the originator device/node.
+The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the Sparkplug addressing parameters SparkplugNamespace/GroupId/EdgeNodeId/DeviceId/MetricName published by the originator device/node.
+If _autoCreateTags_ is set to true for the connection, the tags will be auto created when not found by _protocolSourceConnectionNumber/protocolSourceObjectAddress_.

     db.realtimeData.updateOne({"tag":"SPB_TAG_NAME"}, {
         $set: {
-            "protocolSourceConnectionNumber": 1200, // connection number used by the MQTT client driver "protocolSourceObjectAddress": "group_id/edge_node_id/device_id/metric_name", // Sparkplug addressing
+            "protocolSourceConnectionNumber": 1200, // connection number used by the MQTT client driver "protocolSourceObjectAddress": "spBv1.0/group_id/edge_node_id/device_id/metric_name", // Sparkplug addressing
             "kconv1": 1.0,
             "kconv2": 0.0,
         });

 ## Configuring Tags for Update by regular MQTT Topics

 The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the topic name published by the originator device.
+If _autoCreateTags_ is set to true for the connection, the tags will be auto created when not found by _protocolSourceConnectionNumber/protocolSourceObjectAddress_.

     db.realtimeData.updateOne({"tag":"MQTT_TAG_NAME"}, {
         $set: {